 Deploy a full-stack app with Sistemo

-Three VMs on a private network: PostgreSQL, a Node.js API, and Nginx serving a frontend.
-All on your machine with full VM isolation.
+Three machines on a private network: PostgreSQL, a Node.js API, and Nginx serving a frontend.
+All on your machine with full isolation.

 Your machine

-└── Private "app" network -- DB only from inside VMs, not on host
+└── Private "app" network -- DB only from inside machines, not on host

 Time: ~10 minutes.
 Requirements: Linux with KVM, Docker installed, sistemo running.